rivet-lang/rive/README.md

 You can find information on how to build Rivet on your computer by going to the [documentation](https://rivet-lang.github.io/docs).

+> [!IMPORTANT]
+> Currently the language is in alpha state, and therefore its syntax and the language
+> API is not stable, and may change in the long term.
+Not all features are implemented.
+>
+> Compiler version 0.1.0 will be released when the self-hosted compiler can compile itself
+> successfully.
+>
+> Only linux is supported for now.
+Windows is not well supported, and macOS is not supported
+> yet.
+Any help to provide full support for both Windows and macOS is welcome.
+>
+> Read [CONTRIBUTING](CONTRIBUTING.md) to get more information.

 ## Why?

 There are many programming languages today, each specialized in a specific field or in